Virginia Tech® home

 To meet the expectations of this role, the employee must

-• meet with the AVP to analyze fiscal and operational trends quarterly, determine departmental needs annually by April 1, 2023, and budget alterations as necessary.
+• meet with the AVP to analyze fiscal and operational trends quarterly, determine departmental needs annually by April 1, XXXX, and budget alterations as necessary.
 During that process, the employee must develop a proposal for increased budgetary needs as supply and labor requests increase.
-Revenue expectations are 0-2.999% with expenses no more than 1.999%.
+Revenue expectations are 0-2.999 percent with expenses no more than 1.999 percent.

-• work closely with the Administrative Dietitian for Price and Portions development for the following year, finalizing the plan for approval on November 15, 2022.
+• work closely with the Administrative Dietitian for Price and Portions development for the following year, finalizing the plan for approval on November 15, XXXX.

 • oversee and guide direct reports as well as other assistant directors toward dining center budget performance around revenue and expenditures by presenting monthly P&L statements at the leadership meeting.